rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 In it were all kinds of animals and reptiles and birds of the air. ^1012

-And there came a voice to him : Rise, Peter; kill and eat. ^1013
+And there came a voice to him: Rise, Peter; kill and eat. ^1013

 But Peter said, By no means, Lord; for I have never eaten anything that is common or unclean. ^1014